 Right off the bat, you need a special licence in addition to your full AU driver’s licence before you can transport people legally.
 The requirements for this vary from one state to another, and so do the prices.
 For example, you may need extra health and safety checks to prove you’re medically fit for the job, which drives up the total cost.

-Our Splend Assist program can help you do the paperwork and we’ll also set up your Uber account for you.
+Splend can help you do the paperwork and we’ll also set up your Uber account for you.
 Your joining fee includes most of the costs of getting started with Uber, and more.